hellohaptik/docs_haptik/docs/facebook/admin-deploy.md

 ---
-title: Setting up Facebook Credentials
+title: Set up Facebook Credentials
 ---

 After an Admin has been added in the app, they will have to continue with certain configurations.